Mani Madhava Chakyar

 from Kerala, India, considered to be the greatest Chakyar Koothu and Koodiyattam (ancient Sanskrit drama theatre tradition) artist and authority of modern times.
 He was considered as the authority of Abhinaya (the classical Indian acting style) and Nātyaśāstra.

 Known as "the Emperor of Rasa-Abhinaya", he had an exceptional ability to perform Rasa-Abhinaya.
 His Netrābhinaya was world-famous and he had the ability to act only with eyes.
 He was well versed in all the traditional Koodiyattams and all the prabandhas used in Chakyar Koothu.
 He was able to explain the concepts, methods and practices of Koodiyattam and Chakyar Koothu in a clear and authentic way.
 He had an in depth study of Nātyaśāstra of Bharata Muni, as well as ways of acting which were popular in Kerala.
 His knowledge and mastery over both theory and practice of Koodiyattam were superb.
 He was a veteran teacher and practitioner of these art forms and Sanskrit.

 He was the first one to take Koodiyattam and Chakyar Koothu outside the precincts of the temples of Kerala to all over India and to impart training in Kudiyattam to non-Chakyar disciples including foreigners.
 He had produced many disciples in Kutiyattam and other classical arts like Kathakali.
 He was a Sanskrit scholar and was used to give lectures and talks in Sanskrit.

 He is the author of Nātyakalpadrumam – an encyclopaedic treatise on all aspects of Koodiyattam.
 He was a Fellow of national art academies including Sangeet Natak Akademi and recipient of coveted titles like "Nātyāchārya", "Vidūshakaratnam" and awards including Padma Shri and Sangeet Natak Akademi Award.

 Early life and education

-Mani Madhava Chakyar was born on 15 February 1899, in his ancestral home at Thiruvangayoor near Karayad, of Kozhikode district of Kerala.
+Mani Madhava Chakyar was born on 15 February 1899, in his ancestral home at Thiruvangayoor near Karayad,near Perambra of Kozhikode district of Kerala.
 His father was Vishnu Sarma and mother was Savithri Illotamma.
 He belonged to the Mani family of Chakyars of North Kerala, who for centuries have been the custodians of Koodiyattam – the traditional Sanskrit theatre - and Chakyar Koothu, another classical art form based on Sanskrit Champu Kavyas.